alonscheuer/pronoun-mt/README.md

-# Exploration and Token Attribution of Context-Aware Machine Translation in German and Chinese
+# Exploring Context Sensitivity in Machine Translation: A Comparative Analysis of English to German and Chinese Translations

 ## Dependencies